 It couldn’t be that the six million Americans living abroad are tired of draconian laws like FATCA that turn them into criminals merely for having an “offshore” bank account used to pay their rent and buy groceries.

-It couldn’t be that the US government makes more of an effort to promote “Click It or Ticket” than it does to inform US citizen expats about the “raft of paperwork” requirements thrust upon their for choosing to live overseas.
+It couldn’t be that the US government makes more of an effort to promote “Click It or Ticket” than it does to inform US citizen expats about the “raft of paperwork” requirements thrust upon them for choosing to live overseas.

 It couldn’t be that Americans abroad see their peers in places like Singapore and Hong Kong paying flat taxes – or even no tax at all in other countries – while they’re stuck paying on every dime of their income because the United States is the only country that employs citizenship-based taxation (aka: “the penalty for being born here”).